 For the purposes of section 6(c) of the Act, jobkeeper (extended) subsidised exempt wages are prescribed as exempt.

+6. Emergency period: apprenticeship commencements subsidised exempt wages

+For the purposes of paragraph (c) of the definition of emergency period in section 4(2) of the Act, the period commencing on 5 October 2020 and ending on 30 September 2021 is prescribed in relation to apprenticeship commencements subsidised exempt wages.

+[Regulation 6 inserted: SL 2020/245 r.
+5.]

+7. Exempt wages: apprenticeship commencements subsidised exempt wages

+For the purposes of section 6(c) of the Act, apprenticeship commencements subsidised exempt wages are prescribed as exempt.

+[Regulation 7 inserted: SL 2020/245 r.
+5.]

 Notes

-This is a compilation of the Pay-roll Tax Relief (COVID-19 Response) Regulations 2020.
+This is a compilation of the Pay-roll Tax Relief (COVID-19 Response) Regulations 2020 and includes amendments made by other written laws.
 For provisions that have come into operation see the compilation table.

 Compilation table